-The In-Trail Procedure application enables aircraft that desire flight level changes in procedural airspace to achieve these changes on a more frequent basis thereby improving flight efficiency and safety.
-ITP permits a climb-through or decent-trough manoeuvre between properly equipped aircraft, using a distance based longitudinal separation minimum during the manoeuvre.
-The procedure requires the flight crew to use information derived from the aircraft to determine the procedure initiation criteria are met for the ITP.
-The initiation criteria are designed so that throughout the ITP the aircraft exceeds separation minimum with acceptable probability.
+The ITP application enables aircraft that desire flight level changes in procedural airspace to achieve these changes on a more frequent basis, thereby improving flight efficiency and safety.
+ITP permits a climb-through or descent-through manoeuvre between properly equipped aircraft, using a distance-based longitudinal separation minimum during the manoeuvre.
+The procedure requires the flight crew to use information derived from the aircraft to determine that procedure initiation criteria are met for the ITP.
+The initiation criteria are designed so that throughout the ITP the aircraft exceeds separation minima with acceptable probability.
 ITP requires specific processing and display parameters which are unique to the ITP application.